IntelligentImaging/CRL-2025-MAS/README.md

 Your mileage may vary; in its current state not all relevant binaries compile properly

 ### CRKIT installation notes
-As of 2/26/26, crlProbabilisticGMMSTAPLE is not found in the CRKIT NITRC listing or the CRKIT docker container build.
+As of 2/26/26, crlProbabilisticGMMSTAPLE is not found in the CRKIT docker container build, requiring installation of CRKIT from the NITRC listing.
 Necessary libraries may also be missing.
 I was able to patch my local installation of CRKIT doing the following:
 * Navigate to `crkit/bin/`
 * `g++ -shared -o libITKNLOPTOptimizers.so libITKNLOPTOptimizers.a`
 * `yum install nlopt`